 Where the SMETS1 GSME does not report tariff Block Counters (with their SMETS1 meaning), the values returned in ImportBlockCounters (with its Message Mapping Catalogue meaning) in the SMETS1 Response shall all be zero.

+Where it is not possible to retrieve all of the values from the target SMETS1 GSME then, in the SMETS1 Response, the value in TariffBlockCounterValue with index 1 will be the value from the Device and the values with indices 2, 3 and 4 will be 0 meaning that the values from the Device cannot be retrieved (with their MMC meanings).

 Read Instantaneous Export Registers (SRV 4.2)

 This section intentionally left blank